service-mesh-performance/service-mesh-performance/docs/README.md

-# Contributing to the Service Mesh Performance Specification Documentation
+# Contributing to the Service Mesh Performance Documentation

 Before contributing, please review the [Documentation Contribution Flow](https://github.com/layer5io/service-mesh-performance-specification/blob/master/CONTRIBUTING.md#documentation-contribution-flow).
 The following steps will guide you on how to set up your development environment, fork and clone the repository, run the site locally, and finally commit, sign-off, and push any changes made for review.

 ### 1. Set up your development environment

-* *The Service-Mesh-Performance-Specification Docs site is built using Jekyll - a simple static site generator!
+* *The Service-Mesh-Performance Docs site is built using Jekyll - a simple static site generator!
 You can learn more about Jekyll and setting up your development environment in the [Jekyll Docs](https://jekyllrb.com/docs/).*

 * First [install Ruby](https://jekyllrb.com/docs/installation/), then install Jekyll and Bundler.

 ### 2. Get the code

-* Fork and then clone the [Service Mesh Performance Specification repository](https://github.com/layer5io/service-mesh-performance-specification)
+* Fork and then clone the [Service Mesh Performance repository](https://github.com/layer5io/service-mesh-performance-specification)
   ```bash
   $ git clone https://github.com/YOUR-USERNAME/service-mesh-performance-specification
   ```